 Most dental programs have a maximum amount.
 A maximum amount ("Maximum Amount" or "Maximum") is the total dollar amount the Plan will pay toward the cost of dental care.
 You are responsible for paying costs above this amount.
-The Maximum Amount payable, if any, is shown in Attachment A. The Maximum Amount may apply on a yearly basis, a per services basis, or a lifetime basis.
+The Maximum Amount payable, if any, is shown in the benefits chart in chapter 4.
+The Maximum Amount may apply on a yearly basis, a per services basis, or a lifetime basis.